 A really good book containing much helpful and sound advice.

 This book is full of information helpful to women suffering from postnatal depression.
 There are plenty of hints about how best to cope while you are ill.

-(If you feel that you are suffering from postnatal depression please read our leaflet on the baby blues.
-If you think that you would like to have one of our volunteers contact you, fill in our request a volunteer form or contact us at our address.)
+If you think that you would like to have one of our volunteers contact you, please fill in our request a volunteer form or contact us on our helpline: 0207 386 0868.